openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 Edge width
 ##########

-Define the width (measured in pixels) of the core-boundaries (Edges and Perforations).
+Define the width (measured in pixels) of the core-boundaries (edges and perforations).

 Transition
 ##########